 The Junior Plus Rating is intended as an introduction to "short board" sailing.
-To advance to the J+ Rating, you must complete a work requirement, a rigging test, and a sailing test.
+To advance to the J+ Rating, you must complete a work requirement, a complete sail rigging test, a board repair, and a sailing test that includes water starting.
 The work requirement is 2 work hours in addition to the quarterly work and any work required for advancement to other levels.
 In other words, if you join the club during a particular quarter and advance all the way to J+ in the same quarter (it could happen!), a total of 6 work hours would be required.
-Once the work hours are verified on your "rating and work credit card," you can take the junior plus sailing test.
-The J+ rigging and sailing tests may be given by any Senior windsurfer, a rating committee member designated for windsurfing, or anyone else specifically authorized to give the test.
+Once the work hours are approved on your online "White Card" (record of ratings and work credit), you can take the junior plus sailing test.
+The J+ rigging test, board repair requirement, and sailing test may be signed off by any Senior windsurfer.

-The junior plus rigging test may be given by any senior or person designated by the rating committee.
-Proper rigging of a windsurfer sail is a complex skill.
-The test should include complete rigging and derigging of at least two different sails, knowing procedures to protect sails from damage, and being able to recognize a properly rigged sail.
-A good way to acquire these skills is to help seniors and others rig and unrig sails, and to go through the hanging sails and tuning the sails for proper rigging.
+The junior plus rigging test includes complete rigging and derigging of a sail from the bag, including selection of mast and boom and rigging the downhaul and outhaul correctly.
+You must demonstrate your knowledge of proper procedures to protect sails from damage, and your ability to recognize a properly rigged sail.
+A good way to acquire these skills is to help seniors and others rig and unrig sails, and tune sails properly.